fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 ## Machine Learning Ops

 Wouldn't it be cool if you could invoke a chatbot natively on GitHub to test your machine learning models on the infrastructure of your choice (GPUs), log all the results, and give a you a rich report back in a pull request so that everyone could see the results?
+You can with GitHub Actions!

-Here is a screenshot of [this Pull Request](https://github.com/machine-learning-apps/actions-ml-cicd/pull/34):
+Consider the below annotated screenshot of [this Pull Request](https://github.com/machine-learning-apps/actions-ml-cicd/pull/34):

 ![](/images/fastpages_posts/actions/pr_1.png)
 ![](/images/fastpages_posts/actions/pr_2.png)